 G3.
-If Royal Palm teachers collaborate and provide instruction in theme vocabulary and emergent reading skills, then 15% of Royal Palm students will meet proficiency on statewide reading assessment.
+If Royal Palm teachers collaborate and provide instruction in theme vocabulary and emergent reading skills, then 18% of Royal Palm students will meet proficiency on statewide reading assessment.

-G3.B1 A lack of training on how to teach emergent reading skills to the Intellectually Disabled (IND) population.
+G3.B1 A lack of experience and knowledge on how to teach emergent reading skills and thematic vocabulary to the Intellectually Disabled (IND) population.